God Emperor Trump

-The Master Drone (Il Pa-Drone), popularly referred to as God Emperor Trump, was a 65 foot papier-mâché sculpture and float depicting Donald Trump, the president of the United States, dressed as the fictional God Emperor of Mankind from the Warhammer 40,000 miniature war game franchise.
+The Master Drone or Il Pa-Drone, popularly referred to as God Emperor Trump, was a 65 foot papier-mâché sculpture and float depicting Donald Trump, the president of the United States, dressed as the fictional God Emperor of Mankind from the Warhammer 40,000 miniature war game franchise.
 It was created by the Italian artist Fabrizio Galli for the Carnival of Viareggio in 2019.

 Design

 The sculpture depicted Donald Trump wearing golden armour based on that of the God Emperor of Mankind from Warhammer 40,000.
 The knee and shoulder pads of the armour depicted the heads of various political figures.
-In his right hand, Trump held a sword with four blue birds, representing Twitter, the platform from which he criticized his perceived enemies and promoted his positions.
+In his right hand, Trump held a sword with four blue birds, representing Twitter, the platform from which he criticised his perceived enemies and promoted his positions.
 Engraved on the blade of the sword was the Italian phrase dazi vostri, which translates to 'your taxes' or 'your duties', but is also a pun on cazzi vostri, meaning 'you're in trouble'.
 According to Fabrizio, the phrase could mean 'here's your fucking tariffs'.
 The sculpture included multiple moving parts.

 Symbolism

-The artist of the sculpture, Fabrizio Galli, stated that the sculpture was intended to mock the Trump presidency, and that Trump shares parallels with the fictional dictator from Warhammer 40,000.
+The artist of the sculpture, Fabrizio Galli, stated that the sculpture was intended to mock the Trump presidency, and that Trump shares parallels with the fictional emperor from Warhammer 40,000.
 Pointing out Trump's goals of Mars colonisation and the creation of the United States Space Force, Galli stated that politics had abandoned intellectualism in favour of "fantasy" and "virtual life".
 The sword was intended as symbolic of Trump "trying to destroy nations with the economy instead of nuclear missiles".
 This has been interpreted as a reference to the Warhammer 40,000 concept of Exterminatus, or the destruction of an entire planet.

 Images of Donald Trump photoshopped into the armour of the God Emperor of Mankind, as well as the title of "God Emperor Trump", had been Internet memes used by Trump supporters prior to the float's debut.